intercontinental-academia/intercontinental-academia.github.io/content/Meetings/foundations-of-artificial-intelligence-and-cognitive-sciences.md

 youtube_video_id: ''
 public: false
 side_event_name: ''
+name: Foundations of Artificial Intelligence and cognitive sciences

 ---
-Mentors: Jack Copeland (video), Oron Shagrir, Shimon Ullman Moderator: Raouf Boucekkine
+Mentored by Jack Copeland (pre-registered video), Oron Shagrir, Shimon Ullman

+Moderated by Raouf Boucekkine
 Location: Zoom

+_AI and cognitive sciences look toward each other for inspiration.
+Considering paradigm shifts in both AI and cognitive sciences, cooperation between these scientific disciplines should be aware of the limitations that operating within a specific paradigm brings.
+This event will explore the history of AI, the applications of neuroscience within AI and vice-versa._

+Topic guide:

-3x20 min presentations by mentors
+1. 3x20 min presentations by mentors
-10 min break
+2. 10 min break
-Questions by selected fellows to the panel                                     Public discussion
+3. Questions by selected fellows to the panel
+4. Public discussion

 **3:30pm – 4:30pm**